Mehcad Brooks: Career

 From the series premiere until his departure in the fourth episode of the fifth season, Brooks played James Olsen on the CBS/The CW drama Supergirl as a series regular.

 On October 20, 2017, he released his debut single, "Tears Away".

 In 2019, he was announced to portray Jax Briggs for the Mortal Kombat reboot released on April 23, 2021.

-In June 2022, it was announced that Brooks would be joining the cast of the long-running crime series Law & Order as a detective in Season 22.
+In June 2022, it was announced that Brooks would be joining the cast of the long-running crime series Law & Order as Detective Jalen Shaw in season 22.

 In the media

 He appeared in the July 2010 issue of GQ, alongside Emanuela de Paula.